 Danny Vogel – Germany (joBerg2c vs Cape Epic)

 Danny is one of our joBerg2c champion guys – he even has a joBerg2c tattoo on his leg so he may be a bit biased.
 Danny is from Germany and has ridden all over the world.
 This year he did the Cape Epic and joBerg2c so he can talk you through both events.

-In my everyday life I work freelance based for a event agency and we organize big events for companies such as team buildings and incentives.
-Mostly outdoors and things like archery, cycling tours, rafting, hiking, geocaching, offload trainings etc.
+In my everyday life, I work freelance based for an event agency and we organize big events for companies such as team buildings and incentives.
+Mostly outdoors and things like archery, cycling tours, rafting, hiking, geocaching, offload training etc.

 United Kingdom Ireland and all English speaking countries

 Ian has done nine joBerg2c events and Carly eight.
 They know the event inside out.
 If you would like to know about our event and some comparisons to others style wise then give them a shout.
 The have awesome experience in staying on in South Africa for extended holidays too.
 Home – London